Excess Flow Valve Notification

-A recent Federal regulation (49 CFR §192.383(d)) concerning gas pipeline safety requires Middleborough Gas & Electric Department (MGED) to notify its gas customers of their right to request installation of an Excess Flow Valve (EFV) on their existing gas service line.
+A Federal regulation (49 CFR Section 192.383(d)) concerning gas pipeline safety requires Middleborough Gas and Electric Department (MGED) to notify its gas customers of their right to request the installation of an Excess Flow Valve (EFV) on their existing gas service line.
 An EFV is a mechanical safety device installed inside a gas service line between the gas main in the street and the gas meter.
 The EFV is designed to minimize the flow of natural gas in the event of a service line break.
 A potential benefit is if an excavator accidentally digs up the gas service line, the valve would minimize or shut off the flow of gas.

 Installation requires Dig Safe notification and excavation where the existing gas service line connects to the gas distribution main.
 Gas service will be interrupted to the customer.
 The cost of installing an EFV may be at the expense of the customer.
 Individual estimates will be provided upon request.
 The average standard cost of an EFV installation is estimated at $2,600.
 The installation of an EFV will be scheduled at a mutually agreeable date pending the approval of town or state permits and weather conditions.